 - Clinically enlarged nodes should be examined histologically - eg, by fine-needle aspiration or excisional biopsy.

-- Consider a suspected cancer pathway referral (for an appointment within 2 weeks) for people with a skin lesion that raises the suspicion of squamous cell carcinoma.
+- Consider a suspected cancer pathway referral (for an appointment within two weeks) for people with a skin lesion that raises the suspicion of squamous cell carcinoma.

 - The Scottish Intercollegiate Guidelines Network (SIGN) guideline recommends prompt early referral if there have been high levels of cumulative psoralen plus ultraviolet A photochemotherapy, rapid tumour growth, poorly defined clinical margins or pain/dysaesthesia.